ByteOtter/journey/content/projects/nester/index.md

 ## You

 You, yes you there.
-Thank you for reading this and please apologize this excessive post.
+Thank you for reading this!

 If you would like to check Nester out and maybe contribute I would greatly appreciate it!
 You can find it on [GitHub](https://github.com/ByteOtter/nester).